Deaerator Tank, Types, Working Principle in Detail

 Image source –elprocus

-Tray type deaerators also known as Cascade Type Deaerator is the type of industrial deaerator, contains perforated trays at the top section known as a dome from where feedwater is the inlet.
-The bottom section of the deaerator is a storage tank where the boiler feedwater is stored.
+Tray type also known as Cascade Type, are a type of industrial deaerator, contains perforated trays at the top section known as a dome from where feedwater is the inlet.
+The bottom section is a storage tank where the boiler feedwater is stored.
 As shown in the figure, inlet feedwater is passed over the perforated tray which helps to distribute feed evenly.

-Steam will increase the temperature of the water and helps to reduce the solubility of oxygen and it gets purge out through Air vent also known as a deaerator vent.
-Now the stored deaerated boiler feedwater is pumped to the boiler through boiler feedwater pumps.
+Steam will increase the temperature of the water and helps to reduce the solubility of oxygen and it gets purge out through the Air vent, also known as a deaerator vent.
+Now the stored deaerated boiler feedwater is pumped to the boiler through pumps.

 Spray type Deaerator